maggick/localipsum/README.md

 # Improvements

 There is some improvements to add to this project as the `TODO` in the code show it.
-Moreover the is no support for the vim dictionaries files (.sug and .spl files).
+Moreover the the vim dictionaries files (.sug and .spl files) are not supported.